eddiehe99/dlib-whl/README.md

 2. Try `.whl` files on [Dlib_Windows_Python3.x](https://github.com/z-mahmud22/Dlib_Windows_Python3.x).

-3. Download the source code from [dlib (official)](https://github.com/davisking/dlib) and install by yourself.
+3. Download the source code from [dlib (official)](https://github.com/davisking/dlib) and install it by yourself.

-By the way, you could also send an e-mail to me to complain.
+By the way, you could also send an email to me to complain.

+> [!NOTE]
+> My email address is shown on my GitHub [profile](https://github.com/eddiehe99).

 ## PS